global-asp/asp-source/en/0281_how-ant-saved-dove.md

 ##
 Little Ant went to look
-for the river…
+for the river...

 ##
 across dry grass and
-over dry branches…
+over dry branches...

 ##
 ...until he heard the